 I grew up eating my mom’s chocolate pudding from a boxed mix.
 It was a bit lumpy and thick, with rubbery chocolate pudding skin (My mom gave me permission to tell this story), but it was warm and chocolate and homemade, and I liked it.
-On the East Coast there was only one brand worth knowing: My-T-Fine, the premium pudding.
-It wasn’t exactly instant, since the mix had to be cooked with dairy milk.
+On the East Coast, there was only one brand worth knowing: My-T-Fine, the premium pudding.
+It wasn’t exactly instant since the mix had to be cooked with dairy milk.
 Somewhere along the way Mom decided cooking pudding and washing the pot was not worth the effort.
 We moved over to Jell-O brand—really instant pudding: put the mix in a bowl, add milk, and mix with a rotary egg beater.
 Still, if the bowl wasn’t deep enough (especially if I was doing the mixing) it spattered, and then there were still beaters to wash.
 And the finished pudding was cold!
-That’s why I love this recipe so much: in the same time it took my mom to make sad chocolate pudding, or less, you can make Almost-Instant Chocolate Pudding that is real chocolate pudding the way we always wanted it to be: warm, thick, and chocolaty.
-Plus this one additive, dairy and cholesterol-free.
+That’s why I love this recipe so much: in the same time it took my mom to make sad chocolate pudding or less, you can make Almost-Instant Chocolate Pudding that is real chocolate pudding the way we always wanted it to be: warm, thick, and chocolaty.
+Plus this one additive, dairy, and cholesterol-free.

 Notes: The cornstarch is crucial to get the right texture for this pudding.
-Using another starch thickener, such as my usual first choice arrowroot, would result in pudding with a stringy, unpleasant texture.
+Using another starch thickener, such as my usual first choice arrowroot, would result in a pudding with a stringy, unpleasant texture.

 Almost-Instant Chocolate Pudding